Mzantsi Wakho Adolescent Adherence Study

-Mzantsi Wakho is a mixed-methods, longitudinal, community-traced study of ART adherence and sexual health practices among 1500 adolescents in South Africa.
-The study was established in mid-2013.
-This research collaborates with adolescents, frontline healthcare workers to improve adherence to medicine and access to sexual and reproductive health services amongst high-risk adolescents.
-We are generating evidence that informs social policy and intervention design that supports young people living in AIDS-affected communities in South Africa.
+Mzantsi Wakho is a mixed-methods, longitudinal, community-traced study based in the Amathole District of the Eastern Cape, South Africa.
+It seeks to answer several research questions about youth health, with a focus on long-term medication, contraception, and sexual and reproductive health.
+It uses multiple methods and data sources to identify and investigate risk and resilience-promoting factors, through linked qualitative and quantitative studies.
+The research team collaborates with adolescents, frontline healthcare workers and social service providers to design support tools to improve adherence to medicines and access to health services.
+The study generates evidence that informs social policy and intervention design that supports young people living in AIDS-affected communities in South Africa.

 In June 2019 a ground-breaking report was published summarising the findings of the Mzantsi Wakho study.